chico33600/V2-EAZYBET/replit.md

 **Icons**:
 - lucide-react

+**Backend API**:
+- Node.js backend in `/backend` folder (separate from frontend)
+- Express.js REST API with TypeScript
+- CORS enabled for frontend communication
+- Supabase client configured for database operations
+- Environment variables managed via `.env` file
+- Development server runs on port 3001
+- Scripts: `npm run dev` (development), `npm run build` (compile), `npm start` (production)

 **Note**: The application currently operates entirely client-side with mock data and local storage.
-Supabase is installed but not configured, suggesting potential future backend integration.
+Backend API is created but not yet connected to the frontend.
+Supabase is installed but credentials need to be configured.